 - Cool in the pans for 30 minutes, then turn them out onto a cooling rack and cool completely.

-In the bowl of a stand mixer fitted with a paddle attachment, beat the butter on medium-high speed until light yellow and fluffy, about 3 minutes.
-Add the egg yolk and vanilla and continue beating for 3 minutes.
+- In the bowl of a stand mixer fitted with a paddle attachment, beat the butter and vanilla on medium-high speed until light yellow and fluffy, about 3 minutes.

 - *Don’t whip!
 Set aside until ready to assemble cake.

 - In the bowl of stand mixer, cream sugar with 1/2 cup butter.

 - Blend peppermint extract, 2 tablespoons milk, and salt.
 Gradually stir remaining milk into frosting until desired spreading consistency is reached.

 - Melt the candy melts and the shortening in a large microwave-safe bowl for 1-minute increments, then in 15-second increments, stirring after each heating.